aditya-3301/Agentic-challenge/level2/README.md

 4. Open VSCode Terminal
-5. Make sure the current directory in terminal is level2 6.Open command prompt and run the server using: fastmcp run weather_mcp.py 7.Open another command prompt with level2 directory run it using: python run weather-mcp.py
+5. Make sure the current directory in terminal is level2

+### Open command prompt and run the server using: fastmcp run weather_mcp.py
+### Open another command prompt with level2 directory run it using: python run weather-mcp.py

 ---
 ## Project Structure